kevinbirch/babaganush/README.md

 The error codes that were [introduced by Flake8 for PyFlakes](http://flake8.readthedocs.org/en/latest/warnings.html) are honored and used when PyFlakes is run by itself or through Flake8.

-N.B. - any code issue by any tool or plugin of a tool can be classified in this way.
+N.B. - any issue code reported by any tool or plugin of a tool can be classified in this way.